Frequently Asked Questions (FAQ)

 Can a visitor be on the Approved Visitor List of more than one prison incarcerated individual?

-Visitors may only be on one approved visitor list unless they are immediate family members of more than one incarcerated individual and approved by the Statewide Visit Specialist.
-The visitor must submit an online visitor application and attach documentation for proof of relationship (i.e birth certificate, marriage certificate, etc.).
+Visitors may only be on one visit list unless they are immediate family members of all of the incarcerated they wish to visit.
+The visitor must submit an online visit application and attach official documentation showing proof of the relationship (i.e birth certificate, marriage certificate, etc.).

 An Incarcerated individual's children, stepchildren, grandchildren, great grandchildren, parents, stepparents, grandparents, great grandparents, siblings, aunts, uncles, and a person legally married to or in a state registered domestic partnership with an incarcerated individual.
 "Immediate family" includes the immediate family of an incarcerated individual who was adopted as a child or an adult, but does not include an incarcerated individual adopted by another incarcerated individual (or the immediate family of the adopted or adopting individual).